ruricolist/overlord/README.md

 implementation that supports [package-local nicknames][].)

-It is recommended, although not required, that your language package inherit from `overlord/shadows` rather than from `cl`.
-The result is the same, except that `overlord/shadows` shadows Common Lisp’s binding and definition forms so they can, in turn, be shadowed in further language implementations.
+It is recommended, although not required, that your language package inherit from `overlord/cl` rather than from `cl`.
+The result is the same, except that `overlord/cl` globally shadows Common Lisp’s binding and definition forms so they can, in turn, be shadowed locally by language implementations.

 The package must at least export a binding for one of `read-module`,